simon-void/blog_void2unit/content/post/virtualthreads-in-kotlin.md

-Well, both Coroutines and Virtual Threads enable concurrent programming, but according to Kotlin's project lead, both approaches are optimized for different things and therefor either one can be the appropriate one to use depending on the usecase.
+Well, both Coroutines and Virtual Threads enable concurrent programming, but according to Kotlin's project lead, both approaches are optimized for different things and therefor either one can be the appropriate one to use depending on the use-case.
 Take a look at his [talk at KotlinConf'23](https://www.youtube.com/watch?v=zluKcazgkV4).

 ## Conclusion